danijmoss/Jam-Blog/README.md

 # Jam Blog

 A blog created using the JAM Stack (Vue, Gridsome, Markdown, GraphQL) following the [tutorial on Telerik's website](https://www.telerik.com/blogs/building-a-blog-with-vue-and-markdown-using-gridsome).
+The purpose of this project was to get exposue to the JAM Stack to understand it's workflow, file structure, and deployment to a server (Netlify).

 ---